greg7mdp/parallel-hashmap/README.md

 - [GetPy - A Simple, Fast, and Small Hash Map for Python](https://github.com/atom-moyer/getpy): GetPy is a thin and robust binding to The Parallel Hashmap (https://github.com/greg7mdp/parallel-hashmap.git) which is the current state of the art for minimal memory overhead and fast runtime speed.
 The binding layer is supported by PyBind11 (https://github.com/pybind/pybind11.git) which is fast to compile and simple to extend.
 Serialization is handled by Cereal (https://github.com/USCiLab/cereal.git) which supports streaming binary serialization, a critical feature for the large hash maps this package is designed to support.

+## Acknowledgements

+Many thanks to the Abseil developers for implementing the swiss table and btree data structures (see [abseil-cpp](https://github.com/abseil/abseil-cpp)) upon which this work is based, and to Google for releasing it as open-source.